bagaebin/museums-in-netherlands/docs/LOCKER_BEHAVIOR_SPEC.md

 ## Interaction Flow
 1. **Open door**: Clicking a locker toggles it to the open state, revealing the door interior and museum title.
 No detail popup should appear at this step.
 2. **Detail popup**: While the door is open, hovering for **1.5 seconds** should trigger the expanded state and show the information popup.
-Leaving the locker or dragging cancels the timer and closes the popup.
+Leaving the locker or dragging cancels the timer and closes the popup; the interior title and hover background are visible only while the pointer stays over the opened locker.
 3. **Dragging**: Dragging should update the locker position smoothly without overshooting or briefly disappearing.
 During active dragging, positions should follow the pointer without spring/bounce effects.
 4. **Reordering transitions**: When layouts change or lockers are repositioned programmatically, movement should be linear/tweened (no bounce).